-When you meet Maiko, ask her about her new CD?
-Ask her about her experiences to support tsunami relief efforts?
-Ask her if she’s seen any good movies lately?
+When you meet Maiko, ask her… What was it like to record her new CD?
+Was she involved in tsunami relief efforts?
+Has she seen any good movies lately?

 A native of Chiba, Japan, Maiko Sasaki has performed with prestigious arts organizations throughout the musical spectrum, appearing with The Houston Grand Opera, Da Camera of Houston, Musiqa, River Oaks Chamber Orchestra, Opera in the Heights, The Texas Repertory Theatre Co., Bayou City Concert Musicals, and Main Street Theater.
 She is also an active recitalist, and has been invited as a guest artist at Houston’s Japanese Consulate and Houston Young Artist Concerts.
 In addition, Ms. Sasaki has been featured at the Kennedy Center with The Conservatory Project.
 Also, she has appeared as a soloist of Concerto works by Alvin Etlar and Carl Nielsen with the Shepherd School Orchestra, and collaborated with Benjamin Kamins in the Richard Strauss’s Duett Concertino.